-The community is also enriched by inclusion of this population.
-Our more than 50 activities per year help more than 1,000 special needs individuals and their families to achieve stable and healthy conditions, and integrate them in jobs and schools, leading to less institutionalization, crime and drug use, and family fragmentation.
+It is a big year for Inclusive Awareness.
+DEI (Diversity, Equity, Inclusion) is a popular concept — it is time for the disabled population to be recognized as an underserved community, and included in all activities in society.
+The overall community is also enriched by inclusion of this population.
+Our 100+ activities per year help more than 1,000 disabled individuals and their families achieve stable and healthy conditions, and integrate in jobs and schools, leading to less institutionalization, crime and drug use, and family fragmentation.